Trade For All Agenda

 A work programme for public consultation and engagement is currently being designed and more information will be available as this process develops.

-You can also read the Minister for Trade and Export Growth's press release and the 'New Progressive and Inclusive Trade Agenda' Cabinet paper:
+In the meantime, you can read the Minister for Trade and Export Growth's press release and the 'New Progressive and Inclusive Trade Agenda' Cabinet paper: